Off-policy evaluation for slate recommendation: Experiments

 \section{Experiments}

-We now empirically evaluate the performance of the \approach in the ranking scenario of \Ex{ranking}.
-We first show that our approach compares favorably to baselines in a semi-synthetic evaluation on a public data set under the NDCG metric, which satisfies \assumes as discussed in Example~\ref{ex:ndcg}.
-On the same data, we further use the \approach for \emph{off-policy optimization}, that is, to learn ranking policies, competitively with a supervised baseline that uses more information.
-Finally, we demonstrate substantial improvements on proprietary data from search engine logs for two user-satisfaction metrics used in practice: \emph{time-to-success} and \emph{utility rate}, which are \textit{a priori} unlikely to (exactly) satisfy ADA.
-More detailed results are deferred to Appendices~\ref{app:pvalues}, \ref{app:approach_family} and~\ref{sec:opt_family}.
+We empirically evaluate the performance of the \approach for ranking problems.
+We first show that PI outperforms prior works in a comprehensive semi-synthetic study using a public dataset.
+We then use our estimator for \emph{off-policy optimization}, i.e., to learn ranking policies, competitively with supervised learning that uses more information.
+Finally, we demonstrate substantial improvements on proprietary data from search engine logs for two user-satisfaction metrics used in practice: \emph{time-to-success} and \emph{utility rate}, which do not satisfy the linearity assumption.
+More detailed results are deferred to Appendices~\ref{app:approach_family} and~\ref{sec:opt_family}.
+All of our code is available online.\footnote{\href{https://github.com/adith387/slates_semisynth_expts}{https://github.com/adith387/slates\_semisynth\_expts}}